DashInvests/manual/1 - Manual.md

 In many instances we may write smaller checks because we believe in burning capital slowly until you find product-market fit.

-We have no minimum check size, and would write checks as low as $25,000, especially in what we call a ["flag" investment](https://github.com/DashInvests/manual/blob/master/1%20-%20Manual.md#flag).
+We have no minimum check size, and would write checks as low as $25,000, especially in what we call a "Bet on the jockey" or ["flag" investment](https://github.com/DashInvests/manual/blob/master/1%20-%20Manual.md#flag).

 We care about price.
 We avoid having a hard requirement about our ownership percentage.
 That said, we want to get return on our time in addition to our capital, so we generally want to be able to own a meaningful amount of a company over time.
 A good rule of thumb for us is that meaningful ownership means roughly 10%.
 We are comfortable taking the highest possible levels of risk and we believe that founders, and their investors, should be rewarded for that.
 (We also believe companies are successful when their teams also get generous equity grants that motivate the early team members to create something valuable.)